 This project is a partnership between the North Superior Workforce Planning Board/Local Employment Planning Council, La Société Économique de l'Ontario, the Thunder Bay Chamber of Commerce, the Thunder Bay Community Economic Development Commission, the Greater Sudbury Chamber of Commerce and Northern Policy Institute.Learn more about Community Matchmaker Download program overview - Northwestern Ontario

 Video for Industry Partners

-The LEPC will be developing a video for Industry Partners within the District of Thunder Bay which will showcase programs, services and training initiatives available to employers to assist them in addressing their workforce development needs.
+The LEPC has developed a video for Industry Partners within the District of Thunder Bay which showcases programs, services and training initiatives available to employers to assist them in addressing their workforce development needs.
 Even with significant outreach and promotion of services available to employers, free of charge, from the Employment Ontario (EO) and non-Employment Ontario network, the vast amount of services and knowledge available to employers from these agencies remain "the best kept secret".

 "Live Life Hands On" Marketing Campaign

 Attitudes are changing in relation to the trades as a career but this is not translating into active promotion of the trades as a career choice for young people among parents, educators and peers.
 Encouraging parents and educators to become advocates for the trades offers an opportunity to enhance labour market efficiency in the region.
 In response to this challenge, the LEPC is conducting a marketing campaign to promote parental awareness and comfort with the trades and apprenticeships as a viable career and post-secondary education option for young people.Learn more about our campaign